Coderx-Gamer/ui-utils/README.md

 # UI-Utils
-Dupe hunting mod for 1.19.2.
+Dupe hunting mod.
 Incompatible with mac, needs fabric api
 ---

 - How to use: